Etanarvazac/dnd4android/README.md

 - [ ] Character Icon & Preview (you'll be able upload two concept arts to each character, first their head (visible in character list), second their entire body)

 ## Open-Source Permissions
-**You have the right to:**
+**You DO have the right to:**
-- Create your own version of D&D 4 Android for **personal** use
+- Create your own version of D&D 4 Android for __**personal**__ use
-  - Dungeon Masters may create and distibute via Bluetooth or Email only for their campaign, (see `info/Dungeon Master's Guide.md`)
+  - Dungeon Masters may create and distibute via Bluetooth or Email only for their campaign, (see `info/Dungeon Master Guide.md`)

-**You DON'T have the right to:**
+**You DO NOT have the right to:**
-- Distibute custom versions of D&D 4 Android via app stores or other sources not listed without written permission
+- Distribute custom versions of D&D 4 Android via app stores or other sources not listed without written permission
+- Distribute custom versions od D&D 4 Android under a different name (e.g.: "D&D For Android", "D&D Companion", "D&D Character Tools", etc)
 - Distribute D&D 4 Android without credit to the original (see `info/Appropriate Credits.md`)
 - Distribute custom versions with the the intent to profit.
 This includes but is not limited to:
   - Your own advertisements by any ad provider